fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-17-developing-with-apple-silicon.md

 This can be achieved by creating shell aliases but also shims for the Intel variants.
 I prefer the shell script shim approach, and I have mine publicly available in the [shell/bin](https://github.com/fredrikaverpil/dotfiles/blob/main/shell/bin/) location of my dotfiles.

-If you go for the shim approach, make sure you make your shims available on `$PATH`.
+If you go for the shim approach, make sure you make your shims executable and available on `$PATH`.

 Feel free to copy and/or contribute with your improvements!